Morphological computation and decentralized learning in a swarm of sterically interacting robots: Materials and Methods

 To satisfy the learning condition presented in the previous section (Eq. \ref{eqLearningCondition}) we recall the good mixing property found empirically in previous sections wherein the locally computed reward can approximate an individual's time average, which is a proxy to the global performance $\rho \propto \Phi \approx \mathcal{F}$~\cite{BenZion2021c}.
-A swarm with good mixing can be modeled as a fluid that obeys continuity equation:
+A swarm with good mixing can be modeled as a fluid that obeys the continuity equation:

 where $C$ is concentration and $J$ is the flux.
-At steady state the concentration does not change in time, and so the left hand side of Eq. \ref{eqContinuity} vanishes $\frac{dC}{dt} = 0$.
+At steady-state, the concentration does not change in time, and so the left-hand side of Eq. \ref{eqContinuity} vanishes $\frac{dC}{dt} = 0$.
 In a system made of a collective with spatially varying speed, it has been shown that concentrations are inversely proportional to speeds (see Schnitzer who studied field taxi in bacteria~\cite{Schnitzer1993}).
-For the simple case discussed here, space is divided in two regions, lit and dark, where robots have speeds $V_1$ and $V_0$ respectively.
+For the simple case discussed here, space is divided into two regions, lit and dark, where robots have speeds $V_1$ and $V_0$ respectively.
 This results in the following relation of concentration of robots in the light given their speed in the light,

 where $C_1$ and $C_0$ are the concentrations of the robots in the light and in the dark respectively.
 We next derive a link between Eq. \ref{eqCVCV} and the definition of the swarm fraction in the light, $\mathcal{F}$ as defined in Eq. \ref{eqSwarmFraction} the main text.
 The concentration of robots in the light, $C_1$ is the number of robots in the light over the area of the lit region $C_1 = N_1/\sigma A$.
 The concentration of robots in the dark is the remaining number of robots in the swarm, $N_0=N-N_1$ over the remaining area of the arena: $N_0/(1-\sigma)A$.
 Plugging these into Eq. \ref{eqCVCV} and rearranging gives,